shahab178/Differential-gene-expression-DGE-analysis/README.md

 ##OBS:

 1. /.../ should be change to your convinient path in each system.
-2. Pre processing and Data Quality pipeline can be found at NGS.
+2. Pre processing and Data Quality pipeline can be found at https://github.com/shahab178/NGS_illumina.

 ##Differential Expression Analysis: